KooroshRH/SearchAlgorithms/README.md

 For a single card we using this format: **number + color character**
 And also for empty column we using **#** character.

-Here we can see some sample of input and corresponding outputs.
+Here we can see some samples of input and corresponding output.

 ### Input
 ```